 For transfer pricing purposes the functions performed by all the relevant group entities, risks assumed, assets used, and an analysis of the relevant transfer pricing considerations in this respect is required.
 Accurate delineation will serve to determine this.
-For example, if any insurance is taken out against loss of forest through fire, it should be considered what party does so.
+For example, if any insurance is taken out against loss of forest through fire, it should be considered what party does so and whether they are remunerated at arm's length.
 Next a determination of what transfer pricing methods may best qualify to determine an arm's length return for the respective functions performed, assets used, and risks assumed is required.
-Can the traditional transaction methods be applied (CUP, Cost Plus or Resale Price) or do the transactional profit methods (TNMM, Profit Split) apply?
-As mentioned above, the eventual holder of the carbon credit/emission right may not in every case be the party entitled to the economic value the carbon credit represents.
+Can the traditional transaction methods be applied (comparable uncontrolled price CUP, Cost Plus or Resale Price) or do the transactional profit methods (transactional net margin method TNMM, Profit Split) apply?
+As mentioned above, the eventual holder of the certificate awarding the carbon credit/emission right may not in every case be the party entitled to the economic value the carbon credit represents.
 All the parties to the transaction/involved in the project ought to be reviewed in relation to their involvement to adequately address the profit attribution of the carbon credit or offset.
 So, it is not a given that the (economic value of) resulting carbon credits must be allocated to a party in the jurisdiction where the reforestation efforts de facto takes place (although it should be considered that some countries might want to require that a certain number of (voluntary) carbon credits from private buyers are applied against their NDCs under domestic law).
 Transfer pricing documentation should reflect what the economically relevant roles are of the respective associated enterprises and how they are remunerated for their functions performed, assets used, and risks assumed.

-Example 2: A Cookstove Project
+5.2 Example 2: A Cookstove Project

-Reportedly, nearly three billion people worldwide are using harmful fuels for cooking on open fires within their home.27 This means that they rely on traditional biomass fuels such as wood, crop residues and dung for their primary cooking needs using open fires and traditional stoves.
+Reportedly, nearly three billion people worldwide are using harmful fuels for cooking on open fires within their home.30 This means that they rely on traditional biomass fuels such as wood, crop residues and dung for their primary cooking needs using open fires and traditional stoves.
 Solid-fuel cooking imposes significant health, environmental, economic, and social costs on households in developing countries.
 In addition, burning solid fuels contributes to global climate change by emitting GHGs such as carbon dioxide, methane, and short-lived climate pollutants such as black carbon.